+DATA PLANE FOR CUSTOMER WORKLOADS THAT ARE DISTRIBUTED ACROSS TWO REGIONS DATA PLANE FOR CUSTOMER WORKLOADS THAT ARE IN A SINGLE REGION CONTROL PLANE (OPENSTACK/ KUBERNETES API, WEB UI AND CLI) Uptime 99.9% 99.5% 99%

+- 19.6.2.
+Data plane includes:

-WORKI NE FOR CUSTOMER LOADS THAT ARE JTED ACROSS TWO REGIONS DATA PLANE FOR CUSTOMER WORKLOADS THAT ARE IN A SINGLE REGION CONTROL PLANE (OPENSTACK/ KUBERNETES API, WEB UI AND CLI) Uptime 99.9% 99.5% 99% 19.7.2.
-19.7.2.
-Data plane in 19 9.7.2.1.
-Virtualisation (for workloads that are architected to not depend on a single compute node) 19.7.2.2.
-Storage (block & object) 19 9.7.2.3.
-7.2.3.
-Network for instances 19.7.3.
-Downtime must be directly attributable to Canonic count against the service level and is measured acre Planned maintenance windows and any requests by taken into account when calculating uptime.
-Planned carried out as required by Canonical, Monday to Fri working days Professional Support Services ss a 12-month period. the customer are not d maintenance is 20.1.
-The Technical Account Manager service (TAM) and Dedicated Technical Account Manager service (DTAM) are add-on service offerings to enhance support 20.1.1. perfor who w nder these services offerings, Canonical will provide a TAM, who will erform the following services for up to 10 hours per week, or a DTAM, ho will perform the same services for up to 40 hours per week during local Business Hours under the term of service: 20).1.1.1. .1.1.1.
-Act as the primary point of contact for all support requests originating from the customer department for which the TAM/DTAM is responsible · 20).1.1.2. • • and best-practice advice on platform and overed by the applicable Ubuntu Pro services 20).1.1.3. • ew calls every other week a the customer's operational
+- 19.6.2.1.
+Virtualisation (for workloads that are architected to not depend on a single compute node)

+- 19.6.2.2.
+Storage (block & object)

+- 19.6.2.3.
+Network for instances

+- 19.6.3.
+Downtime must be directly attributable to Canonical in order for it to count against the service level and is measured across a 12-month period.
+Planned maintenance windows and any requests by the customer are not taken into account when calculating uptime.
+Planned maintenance is carried out as required by Canonical, Monday to Friday during Canonical working days

+20. Professional Support Services

+- 20.1.
+The Technical Account Manager service (TAM) and Dedicated Technical Account Manager service (DTAM) are add-on service offerings to enhance support - 20.1.1.
+Under these services offerings, Canonical will provide a TAM, who will perform the following services for up to 10 hours per week, or a DTAM, who will perform the same services for up to 40 hours per week during local Business Hours under the term of service: - 20.1.1.1.
+Act as the primary point of contact for all support requests originating from the customer department for which the TAM/DTAM is responsible - 20.1.1.2.
+Provide support and best-practice advice on platform and configurations covered by the applicable Ubuntu Pro services - 20.1.1.3.
+Participate in review calls every other week at mutually agreed
-Organise multi-vendor issue coordination through TSANet or

-Canonical's direct partnerships where applicable.
-When the root cause is identified, the TAM/DTAM will work with the vendor for that sub-system, working to resolve the case through their normal support process
+- times addressing the customer's operational issues - 20.1.1.4.
+Organise multi-vendor issue coordination through TSANet or Canonical's direct partnerships where applicable.
+When the root cause is identified, the TAM/DTAM will work with the vendor for that sub-system, working to resolve the case through their normal support process - 20.1.1.5.

-- 20.1.1.5.
 Manage support escalations and prioritisation in accordance with Canonical's standard support response definitions and customer needs - 20.1.1.6.
 Attend applicable Canonical internal training and development activities (in-person and remote) - 20.1.2.
 The TAM/DTAM is available to respond to support cases during the TAM/DTAM's working hours.
 Outside of Business Hours, support will be provided per the Ubuntu Pro Support Process - 20.1.3.
 If a TAM/DTAM is on leave for longer than five consecutive days, Canonical will assign a temporary remote resource to cover the leave period.
 Canonical will coordinate with the customer with respect to foreseeable TAM/DTAM leave - 20.1.4.
 Canonical will hold a quarterly service review meeting with the customer to assess service performance and determine areas of improvement - 20.1.5.
 If required, the TAM/DTAM may facilitate the integration of the Customer's ticketing system with Canonical's one - 20.1.6.
 The TAM/DTAM will visit the customer's site annually for on-site technical review - 20.2.
 Dedicated Support Engineer (DSE) is an add-on service to enhance support - 20.2.1.
 Canonical will provide a DSE, who will perform the following services during local Business Hours for up to 40 hours per week (subject to Canonical leave policies) during the term of service: - 20.2.1.1.
 Be available on site as required to meet the customer's requirements - 20.2.1.2.
-Understand the products utilised in the customer's Environment that need to be integrated with Canonical's offerings and assist with those products, to the extent reasonable based on the DSE's expertise, to ensure the successful usage of offerings from
+Understand the products utilised in the customer's Environment that need to be integrated with Canonical's offerings and assist